tailcallhq/tailcallhq.github.io/docs/guides/cli.md

 tailcall start <file1> <file2> ... <fileN> <http_path1> <http_path2> .. <http_pathN>
 ```

-The `start` command allows for multiple files and supports loading configurations over HTTP.
+The `start` command allows for files and supports loading configurations over HTTP.
 You can mix file system paths with HTTP paths.
 Specify each path, separated by a space, after the options.

 Example: